 The unauthorized possession, use, loan or duplication of keys is prohibited.
-Room and mailbox keys will be issued when a student checks into the hall.
+Room and mailbox keys (where necessary) will be issued when a student checks into the hall.
 Any student who loses a key will be charged a $100 replacement fee.
-Prompt reporting of lost keys is required to ensure the safety and security of all residents.
+In some residence halls, students use Notre Dame ID cards to access student rooms instead of keys.
+Prompt reporting of lost keys and Notre Dame ID cards is required to ensure the safety and security of all residents.

 Ledges, Roofs, and Walls

 The use of ledges and roofs for any purpose (sunbathing, barbecuing, etc.) and the scaling of exterior walls is prohibited.
 Windows in rooms with access to roofs have been modified to prevent access to roofs.
 Tampering with security measures is prohibited.

 Students are assigned mailboxes in their residence hall to receive mail from the United States Postal Service and Campus Mail Distribution Services.
 A full-service United States Post Office is located in Hammes Mowbray Hall.

 Because of the disruption, playing music or noise coming from student rooms to the outside is prohibited.

 Opening/Closing of Residence Halls